yhs666/mc-docs.zh-cn/articles/sql-data-warehouse/create-data-warehouse-powershell.md

 $location = "ChinaEast"
 # The logical server name: Use a random value or replace with your own value (do not capitalize)
 $servername = "server-$(Get-Random)"
-# Set an admin login and password for your database
+# Set an admin name and password for your database
-# The login information for the server
+# The sign-in information for the server
 $adminlogin = "ServerAdmin"
 $password = "ChangeYourAdminPassword1"
 # The ip address range that you want to allow to access your server - change as appropriate